brightspot/react-examples/marked-text/README.md

 ## Brightspot MarkedText Library

-Now, to not have to write your own traversal algorithm to get going, we have provided one for you and it is used in this example.
+Brightspot provides to you a traversal algorithm, used in the example above, to save you time writing your own.

 ## Marked Text Example

-This example highlights how to use JS Classes and the Brightspot GraphQL API to create content with a Rich Text Editor (RTE) Field and then retrieve that field to render in a front-end application.
-This example demonstrates the use of the Brightspot MarkedText library.
+This example highlights how to use JS Classes and the Brightspot GraphQL API to create content with a RTE Field and then retrieve that field to render in a front-end application and the use of the Brightspot MarkedText library.

 ## What you will learn

-1. How to query for MarkedText via GraphQL
+1. How to query for MarkedText via GraphQL.
 2. How to set content types and GraphQL in Brightspot that can:
-   - Use a Rich Text Editor Field as opposed to strings
+   - Use a RTE field as opposed to strings
    - Use a RteMarkedTextViewModel to return the RichText Field as a MarkedText Object
-3. How to create a front-end application with [React](https://reactjs.org/) that implements Brightspot's MarkedText library
+3. How to create a front-end application with [React](https://reactjs.org/) that implements Brightspot's MarkedText library.

 ## Running the example application